CsatiZoltan/t8code-wiki/Known-issues-with-the-indent-script.md

 ### Custom data types

+#### modifiers

-If `indent` does not recognize a data type, indentation of function return values failes when additional modifiers are used:
+If `indent` does not recognize a data type, indentation of function return values fails when additional modifiers are used:
 ```C
 static my_own_type
 foo()